Kayto/RAMBOard-2_C/Software/1541add/README.md

 The `dcadd.bas` BASIC program loads and executes custom drive code on the Commodore 1541 disk drive.
 The `.obj` file is a binary object file containing the machine code to be executed on the 1541 drive.
 The code is a simple exampe that just takes input numbers and adds 5 to them.
 The memory location in the drive is defined in the .obj.
-In this example it uses $8100, which assume extra RAM is located in the drive.
+In this example it uses $8100, which assumes extra RAM is located in the drive.
 Without a physical RAMBOard you can use the Vice emulator to test as this provides option to add RAM to the drive.
 Alternatively this can be run on an unmodified 1541 by adjusting the .obj to use the existing drive RAM at $0400.